-Please note that Falcon Fraud Representatives will never ask you to give out your card PIN, secure code (back of your card) or your card’s expiration date.
-They will however, need to verify some basic information to confirm your identity.
+Please note that Falcon Fraud Representatives will never ask you to give out your card PIN, security code (on the back of your card), or your card’s expiration date.
+They will, however, need to verify some basic information in order to confirm your identity.

-Restricted Transactions - In an effort to try and combat fraudulent activity, Robins Financial Credit Union may from time to time limit certain types of transactions.
+In an effort to try to combat fraudulent activity, Robins Financial Credit Union reserves the right to restrict certain types of transactions from time to time.